MicrosoftDocs/visualstudio-docs/docs/profiling/walkthrough-command-line-profiling-using-sampling.md

 - A copy of the [PeopleTrax Sample](../profiling/peopletrax-sample-profiling-tools.md)
 - To work with the information provided by profiling, it is best to have debugging symbol information available.

-## Command line profiling using the sampling method
+## Command-line profiling using the sampling method

 Sampling is a profiling method by which a specific process is periodically polled to determine the active function.
 The resulting data provides a count of how frequently the function was on top of the call stack when the process was sampled.

 > [!NOTE]
 > Command-line tools of the Profiling Tools are located in the *\Team Tools\Performance Tools* subdirectory of the Visual Studio installation directory.
-On 64 bit computers, both 64 bit and 32 bit versions of the tools are available.
+On 64-bit computers, both 64-bit and 32-bit versions of the tools are available.
 To use the profiler command-line tools, you must add the path to the PATH environment variable of the command prompt window or add it to the command itself.
-For more information, see [Specifying the Path to Command Line Tools](../profiling/specifying-the-path-to-profiling-tools-command-line-tools.md).
+For more information, see [Specify the path to command-line tools](../profiling/specifying-the-path-to-profiling-tools-command-line-tools.md).
 PeopleTrax is a 32-bit application.

 ### To profile the PeopleTrax application by using the sampling method